GraemeMalcolm/ai-stuff/instructions/06-receipts-with-form-recognizer.md

 A more advanced OCR scenario is the extraction of information from forms, such as purchase orders or invoices, with a semantic understanding of what the fields in the form represent.
 The **Form Recognizer** service is specifically designed for this kind of AI problem.

+Form Recognizer uses machine learning models trained to extract text from images of invoices, receipts, and more.
+While other computer vision models can capture text, Form Recognizer also captures the structure of the text, such as key/value pairs and information in tables.
+This way, instead of having to manually type in entries from a form into a database, you can automatically capture the relationships between text from the original file.

 ## Create a Form Recognizer resource

 >**Note:** You can either use a Cognitive Service resource or a Form Recognizer resource to access Form Recognizer services.